 Light stands are a magnet for tipsy guests and excited children.
 Try to keep them guarded as guests have a habit of falling into them or standing in front of them.
 If this happens it will disrupt the dance and your photographs.

 Some photographers prefer to use on-camera flash, and others will simply bump up their ISO and use available light.
 You may use a combination of the two; do what fits your photographic style.
 Master your technique and be consistent.

-However you choose to cover the first dance vary your angles.
+However, you choose to cover the first dance vary your angles.
 Move around the dance floor.
 Shoot from the floor, above your head, and from the hip.
-You’ll be pleasantly surprised by the different perspectives and style of these images.
+You’ll be pleasantly surprised by the different perspectives and styles of these images.